King Kong

 Producer ...
 Merian C. Cooper, Ernest B. Schoedsack

 Production Company ...
-Radio Pictures
+RKO Radio Pictures

 Story ...
 Edgar Wallace, Merian C. Cooper